capesstack/capesstack.github.io/index.md

 That said, there is a deploy script for each of the services that you should be able to run individually if your use case requires that.

 ### Build your OS
 Please see the [OS build guide](https://github.com/capesstack/capes/tree/master/docs#build-your-os) on the CAPES docs page.
-If you don't need this guide, skip on down to [Get CAPES](#get-capes).

 ## Get CAPES
 Finally, here we go.